Tips for creating strong and secure passwords (you’ll actually remember)

 Give your memory a fighting chance

 If you want to harness the power of a memorization method backed by science, apply the PAO (Person-Action-Object) method to your password creation.
 With this method, you visualize a person, an action, and an object, then create a story for those images.
 The more unusual, the better.
-For example:
+For instance, if your words are:

 Don’t reuse the same password